-Before performing this procedure, read the following Safety Notices on page iii.
+Before performing this procedure, read the following "Safety Notices" on page vii.

 If you are servicing a system that has two power supplies installed, you can replace each power supply (one at a time) without shutting down the system.

 To remove a hot-swap power supply, do the following: